Leveling An RV With Blocks, Ramps, And Pads

 Is it important that your RV is level?
 Well, in addition to your doors opening themselves, it can be bad for your RV fridge if you’re not level enough.
 It can also be a pain in the butt if you’re not level and go to bed, then realize that your legs are slightly above your head, making all the blood go to your head.
 You can imagine the feeling of that when you’re trying to fall asleep.
 Make it a priority when you park your RV to make it as level as possible.
 In the frequently asked question section I go through some other reasons as to why a level trailer is necessary.

-Now, let’s take a look at the best leveling blocks and pads on the market in 2019.
+Now, let’s take a look at the best leveling blocks and pads on the market.

 Note: Scroll left/right on tablets and phones